ramnezer/herodium-auto-security-system/README.md

 #### real-time scanner

-To make the program more effective and identify risks immediately. you have the option to enable real-time scanner for home (by default) or additional target directories.the system will scan your home directory and all the directories inside her on a regular basis and if it detects a change such as creating,downloading,copying,moving a file or directories with files it will start scanning the only the specific files added or moved inside the home directory in case malware is found the program will perform a full scan of home directory.
+To make the program more effective and identify risks immediately. you have the option to enable real-time scanner for target directory. the system will perform a scan of relevant changes according to a pre-determined strategy.

-#### Note !
 #
-For obvious reasons the service will not listen to changes on Hidden directories that come inside 'home' such ".mozilla" ".cache" ".local" In addition the scanner partially ignored from snap directory if it is installed,he will allow only visible files to be scanned within the snap directory.all other hidden folders and files inside home directory will be scanned by real-time scanner.
+#
+#### You have two options:

+1.scan the entire system

+2.scan home directory only

+if you want to choose another directory or a list of directories,you can do so after installation in the options file

 #### important to know
 #
-The scan under the current concept is so efficient so even if new hidden folders that do not exist in the ignore list are added in the future,it will not have too much effect on cpu performance,especially if we consider the processing power and the number of cores of an average processor today together with the use of 'cpulimit' tool and the constant use of RAM memory as already mentioned.
+The scan under the current concept is so efficient so there is no need to use an ignore list of 'popular' cache directories (such ".mozilla" ".cache" ".local" ,etc) especially if we consider the processing power and the number of cores of an average processor today together with the use of 'cpulimit' tool and the constant use of RAM memory as already mentioned.
 #
 #
 #### The real-time scanner is not a substitute for scheduled scans !!!
-it is surely not a substitute for the 'full-scan' but neither substitute for a 'home-scan'.this is because if the real-time scanner is failed for any reason,you will be left without protection of your home directory until the next full system scan,and the second reason is because real-time scanning is not trying to detect and scan changes in some of the hidden
+it is surely not a substitute for the full scan but neither substitute for a home-scan-timer.this is because if the real-time-scanner is failed for any reason,you will be left without protection of your home directory until the next full system scan,and the second reason is because real-time scanning is not trying to detect and scan changes in some of the hidden